JayvinArora/You-Dont-Know-JS/up & going/ch2.md

 It's important to remember that a non-`boolean` value only follows this "truthy"/"falsy" coercion if it's actually coerced to a `boolean`.
 It's not all that difficult to confuse yourself with a situation that seems like it's coercing a value to a `boolean` when it's not.

+//when woud a value not be coerced to a boolean?
+TODO

 #### Equality

 There are four equality operators: `==`, `===`, `!=`, and `!==`.
 The `!` forms are of course the symmetric "not equal" versions of their counterparts; *non-equality* should not be confused with *inequality*.

 The difference between `==` and `===` is usually characterized that `==` checks for value equality and `===` checks for both value and type equality.
 However, this is inaccurate.
 The proper way to characterize them is that `==` checks for value equality with coercion allowed, and `===` checks for value equality without allowing coercion; `===` is often called "strict equality" for this reason.

+//TODO what is the distinction betweeen checing for both value and type equality vs. checking for value equality and allowing coercion?

 Consider the implicit coercion that's allowed by the `==` loose-equality comparison and not allowed with the `===` strict-equality: